skywind3000/asyncrun.vim/README.md

 ## Preface
-This plugin takes the advantage of new apis in Vim 8 to enable you to run shell commands in background and read output in the quickfix window in realtime:
+This plugin takes the advantage of new apis in Vim 8 (and NeoVim) to enable you to run shell commands in background and read output in the quickfix window in realtime:

 - Easy to use, just start your background command by `:AsyncRun` (just like old "!" cmd).
 - Command is done in the background, no need to wait for the entire process to finish.